rabe42/nvim.lazy/Readme.md

 # nvim.lazy

-This is my configuration of nvim, using the packagemanager `lazy`.
+This is my configuration of nvim, using the package manager `lazy`.

 Basically it is a setup for the `rust` programming language, but it supports also Lua, JavaScript and TypeScript.